Projective characterization of higher-order quantum transformations: Projective characterization of the type theory of higher-order quantum transformations

 \subsection{Transformations}

-In the type theory of higher-order transformations, every type is an instance of a transformation, so the previous characterization of generalized effects (type $\bar{A}$) and bipartite states (type $A \otimes B$) are but special cases of a more general rule.
-This rule says that if $A$ and $B$ are types, then $A \rightarrow B$ is itself a type that takes $A$ to $B$.
+In the type theory of higher-order transformations, every type is an instance of a transformation, so the previous characterization of functionals (type $\overline{A}$) and bipartite states (type $A \otimes B$) are but special cases of a more general rule.
+This rule says that if $A$ and $B$ are types, then $A \rightarrow B$ is itself a type that takes elements of $A$ to $B$.
 A state of type $A$ is actually a \textit{transformation} of the trivial type -- the number 1 -- into $A$, noted $1\rightarrow A$.
-Accordingly, the effect of type $\overline{A}$ is the transformation of type $A$ into a trivial system, $A\rightarrow 1$.
+Accordingly, the effect of type $\overline{A}$ is the transformation of type $A$ into the trivial type, $A\rightarrow 1$.
 No signaling composition is the type $A\otimes B \equiv \overline{A \rightarrow \overline{B}}$.

 As we have seen, the set of elements of a given type corresponds to a state structure, ultimately determined by its projector.
-Thus, to type $A \rightarrow B$ corresponds a state structure, noted $\mathscr{A} \rightarrow \mathscr{B}$, which is obtained by combining state structures $\mathscr{A}$ and $\mathscr{B}$ in a certain way.
+Thus, to type $A \rightarrow B$ corresponds a state structure, thereafter noted $\mathscr{A} \rightarrow \mathscr{B}$, which is obtained by combining state structures $\mathscr{A}$ and $\mathscr{B}$ in a certain way.
 This structure should then be characterized by a composite projector built by combining $\Proj{}{A}$ and $\Proj{}{B}$ using the two previously introduced rules.